frennkie/office_weather/README.md

 * m: Data is aggregated over 5 minutes intervals and kept ~1 month
 * y: Data is aggregated over 1 hour intervals and kept ~4 years (1500 days)

-There is (at least) one downside: Grafana Alerts can not use a variable (e.g. the retention policy selector "$rp").
+There is (at least) one downside: Grafana Alerts can not use variables (e.g. the retention policy selector "$rp").

 ## Influxdb